 There are several reasons for this aggressive push for nurses to earn their BSN, not the least of which is an increased survival chance for patients who are under the care of nurses with these degrees.
 According to Tina Gerardi, the deputy for the Academic Progression in Nursing Programs (APIN), “research has shown a higher percentage of baccalaureate nurses on a unit reduces morbidity and mortality.”

 Some argue that nurses holding an ADN are no less qualified than their fellow nurses with a BSN, but the reality is the more advanced degree will set you above your colleagues in several ways.
-At Silver Lake College of the Holy Family, we offer both a four-year BSN program, and a BSN Completion Program.
-Here are four reasons you should pursue your BSN to launch your nursing career.
+At Holy Family College, we offer both a four-year BSN program and an exclusively online RN to BSN program.

 Due in large part to the IOM report, employers are increasingly requiring a BSN to be considered for any position.
-Hospitals and medical centers are striving to reach the 80 percent goal and are more hesitant to take on nurses holding an ADN.
+Hospitals and medical centers are striving to reach the 80% goal and are more hesitant to take on nurses holding an ADN.

 According to a study by BurningGlass.com, in a survey of 187,000 nursing positions posted over three months, the educational requirement breakdown in the posts was the following: